Funding for organisations during COVID-19

 We listened carefully to what people told us was needed, and then we acted on that as quickly as we could.

-We use a swift and easy way of applying for funds, asking for just a simple side of A4, answering a couple of questions.
-We share these between us all and in a weekly meeting we all identify which applications our different funds can support, and how much we are able to contribute.
+We use a simple application process, share applications between us all and in a weekly meeting we all identify which applications our different funds can support, and how much we are able to contribute.
 We then let everyone know almost immediately and each of us makes our contribution to each organisation independently.

 Since we put out the information about our new way of working, we have (as of 13th May) received 92 applications asking for in the region of £1,496,261.
 As a group of funders, we have between us been able to agree £356,411 and this figure is rising.
 Here is a link to all the organisations we have been able to make a financial contribution towards so far